DIKSHAKUMA/diksha-portfolio/README.md

 This project has been a labor of love in a blazing Barcelona summer.

 From the outset, I wanted to pull together many creative ideas and libraries.
 Motion is key, and so I am making use of P5js, Pixi, and GSAP.
 The motion parts are there to enhance the content parts.
 Halfway through the project, I decided to add a blog.
 I will be posting more about the integration between Hygraph and Nuxt MDC later on, on the blog.

+Glad for the positive reception, with an award over at CSSWinner and a Kudos Award at CSS Design Awards.
+Coming soon to a screen near you on the GSAP showcase as well, I hear.

 :innocent: 2026.
 Given time, as I want to work on some other personal projects, I will be adding prefers-reduced-motion option early 2026.